jaufgang/apsc/grist/docs/JOB_BOARD.md

 ### Hours Requirement
 - Determined by membership type (stored in Grist)
 - Some membership classes have zero obligation (e.g., Dormant, Ex Member, Lifetime)
+- **Board members are exempt** - serving on the board counts as their volunteer contribution (0 hours required)
 - Unfulfilled hours result in a buyout fee: **$25/hour** (+ HST = $28.25)

+### Board Member Exemption

+Members serving on the board in the current season are **automatically exempt** from work hour requirements:

+- Board membership tracked by year in the `Board_Members` table
+- Any member with a record for the current season has:
+  - **0 hours required** (regardless of membership type)
+  - **Board member privileges** in the app
+- Historical board service preserved for reporting
+- Mid-season appointments: effective immediately upon being added
+- Mid-season departures: exemption ends, pro-rated hours may apply

+**Board Positions:**
+- Commodore
+- Vice Commodore
+- Treasurer
+- Secretary
+- Harbour Master
+- Fleet Captain
+- Duty Officer Director
+- H&G Director
+- Social Director
+- Race Director
+- Safety Officer
+- Communications Director
+- Member at Large

 ### Membership Types & Work Obligations (2025)